EmilianC/Gemcutter/README.md

 * [XInput 1.4](https://msdn.microsoft.com/en-us/library/windows/desktop/ee417001(v=vs.85).aspx)

 # Notes
-* Jewel3D is built and tested on Windows with the latest version of Visual Studio 2019 Community.
+* Gemcutter is built and tested on Windows with the latest version of Visual Studio.
-* Jewel3D requires at least OpenGL 3.3.
+* Gemcutter requires at least OpenGL 3.3.
-* Jewel3D is provided under the MIT License.
+* Gemcutter is provided under the MIT License.